peter-evans/kdef/docs/docs/def/topic.md

     The number of replica assignments must match `partitions`, and the number of replicas in each assignment must match `replicationFactor`.
     A replica assignment for a partition cannot contain duplicate broker IDs.

-    If `assignments` and `rackAssignments` are specified at the same time `assignments` takes precedence.
+    Cannot be specified at the same time as `managedAssignments`.
-    `rackAssignments` will be validated but subsequently ignored.

     !!! example
         Assignments for 3 partitions with a replication factor of 2.